LunaSare/datelifeMS1/review.md

 > * Title and Rabosky MEE 2019
 > * Sun et al AJB 2020

 Good point.
-We elaborated on this more thoroughly by adding results from these studies to the corresponding discussion section, as well as changing the wording from "making up" to "in the absence of genetic data, simulating following a birth-death process".
+We elaborated on this more thoroughly by adding results from these studies to the corresponding discussion section (LXXX), as well as changing the wording from "making up" to "in the absence of genetic data, simulating following a birth-death process".

+We added the following findings from the suggested papers: